50 Super Fun Summer Bucket List Activities to Inspire an Unforgettable Summer 2024 (+ a Printable!)

 Summer

 Whatever mood you’re in, the Kidlist team is here to help you find activities that will fill your days and nights with summer memories you’ll be dreaming about well into next season!
 Our Summer Bucket List is organized by how much time the activities will take.
 It’s a great resource to use when you’re coming up with ideas of what your family is excited about.
-Be sure to read to the end for our free printable, too!
+Be sure to read to the end for our free printable!

 Play All Day at DuPage Children’s Museum